Skip to main content

 Column names and table names are automatically made into upper case values, a standard for Snowflake.

-In all instances, if the table name does not already exist, a new table will be created with datatypes inferred from the CSV contents.
+In all instances, if the table name does not already exist, a new table will be created with datatypes provided, otherwise they are inferred from the CSV contents.

 Note: This Vessel cannot be used to upload a local file from your computer.